Learn to Hunt

 Contact Information by County

-Explore more than 90 fishing spots in nearby parks in the Des Moines metro.
+No matter where you live, you're just a few minutes away from outdoor fun with dozens of easy to get to stocked lakes and ponds in parks and along trails.
 Find one near you on our interactive map.
 We have plenty of options to help you find a spot that is less crowded, so you can easily keep at least 6 feet of distance between you and other groups.
-If the parking lot is full when you get to a fishing spot, pick a new location or come back at a time that is not so busy like early morning or later at night.

 Buy Your Fishing License Online

 Fishing is fun, inexpensive and a great activity for kids of all ages.
 What are you waiting for?
 Grab your family and reconnect with nature.

 Have fun and "fish local" today!

 Sign up for Des Moines Metro Fishing News

 It’s so easy to buy your fishing license.
 Just go to our Go Outdoors Iowa online licensing system.